wpgeorgia/portfolio/index.md

 # 🐑 Least-Cost Path and Cost Distance Modeling

-This assignment also from Environmental GIS applies raster-based modeling to identify optimal locations for observing sheep in a landscape, considering environmental friction.
-The lab demonstrates cost-distance analysis, anisotropic surfaces, and least-cost path extraction in ArcGIS Pro.
+This assignment, also from Environmental GIS, applies raster-based modeling to identify optimal locations for observing sheep in their native habitat factoring in environmental friction.

 ## 🛠️ Skills Demonstrated
 - Creating Euclidean and cost distance rasters